 AS/RS System Components

-The AS/RS system comprises of four major components: the racking, shuttle, infeed and outfeed and control system.
+The AS/RS system comprises of four major components: the pallet racking, the shuttle, the infeed and outfeed, and the control system.
 All aspects of the system are designed to be deployed within pre-existing production facilities.

 The storage shelving is comprised of standardized, easily extensible racking that’s been modified to operate with the AS/RS system.
 These racks allow material heights of 65 inches on the lower racks with a maximum height of 84 inches on the uncovered top racks delivered on standard pallets.

-Racks can be installed with only a few vertical shelves to installations that extends up to 30 feet tall.
-The racking can also be added onto both horizontally and vertically (up to 30 feet) at a later date, should the need arise
+Racks can be installed with only a few vertical shelves to installations that extend up to 30 feet tall.
+The racking can also be added both horizontally and vertically (up to 30 feet) at a later date, should the need arise.

 Getting materials into and out of the AS/RS system can be accomplished with a number of infeed and outfeed configurations, from automated conveyor lines to simple locations where a forklift can deliver a pallet onto.